Best PC racing wheels in 2024: my favorite direct drive and budget steering wheels for sim racing

 The key to the T128's success is that it shares the same Hybrid Drive system as found in the Thrustmaster T248.
 This drive is a combination of both gear and belt-driven force feedback, and while Thrustmaster has toned down the power on the T128 drive versus the T248, it's still noted as being 20% more powerful than the TMX.

-Unsurprising for its price tag, the T128 feels cheap.
-There's no grip around the circumference of the wheel, which is sadly non-removable like the T248, and the buttons are made of a very cheap feeling plastic.
-I don't fear for its longevity, but I do feel it'll show signs of wear with time quicker than others.
-And the lack of grip isn't great if your palms get sweaty.
+However, and this'll likely come as no surprise given the price, the T128 feels a little cheap.
+There's no grip around the circumference of the wheel, which is unfortunately non-removable, and the buttons are made of a very cheap feeling plastic.
+I still reckon it'll last, but it'll likely show signs of wear with time quicker than some more premium options.
+That lack of grip isn't wonderful for sweaty palms, either.

-Seeing as the much improved T3PM pedals are $100, which is half the price of the entire T128 kit, I can see why Thrustmaster hasn't included anything better.
-But that's definitely an upgrade I'd be keen to make with the T128 down the line.
+The much improved T3PM pedals are $100, which is half the price of the entire T128 kit, so in all honesty I can see why Thrustmaster hasn't gone for something better.
+But those of you looking to upgrade in future will want to start with the pedals first, as they're the most obvious way to improve your immersion, and very likely your lap times too.

 Best mid-range racing wheel